Sanjay-George/Sanjay-George/README.md

 - ...and many other smaller tasks which is just part of the fun!

 ### 🔭 Domains I'm most interested in
-- Cloud (Plaform) Engineering
+- Software Engineering
-- DevOps
+- DevOps & Cloud architecture
-- In general, I 🖤 architecting and implementing solutions
+- In general, I 🖤 designing and implementing solutions

 ### 🚀 Related accounts
 Nothing fancy, just a solid contributor to several repos at work